orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 - Send us a link to a private Git repository with a link for us to have view permissions
 - Send us a zip file of your code

-Please include instructions in the README on how to run your application.
+Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.

-You do not need to fully complete the challenge in order to submit your response.
+Also, feel free to include any justifications for design decisions you've

+## Tech Stack

+You may use whatever technologies you would like to implement your app, but here is the tech stack we use:

+- React
+- Material UI
+- TypeScript
+- Create React App

+And here is a link to an example containing the above technologies, which may be used to kickstart your app: https://github.com/mui/material-ui/tree/master/examples/create-react-app-with-typescript (requires at least Node.js v16).

 ## Instructions